ananthakumaran/ananthakumaran.github.com/_posts/wicket/2010-2-19-wicket-post-ajax-handling.markdown

 Wicket Ajax Hooks
 -----------------

-If you want to do something before and after every ajax call you would do that by registering the wicket ajax callbacks as follows.
+In Wicket if we want to do something before and after every ajax call we would do that by registering the wicket ajax callbacks as follows.

 {% highlight javascript %}